joliss/node-fixturify/README.md

 * Symlinks are represented as arrays of length 1.
 We do this because symlinks are important to support, and arrays, though ugly, are an easy way to represent them.

+* There currently isn't an option to follow symlinks.
+This might be worth adding.